ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

     5. If the verification fails, cancel the installation and [contact IBM for support](/docs/hs-crypto?topic=hs-crypto-getting-help).
 Otherwise, proceed with the following steps.

+3. (For Red Hat Enterprise Linux only) To install packages on Red Hat Enterprise Linux and receive software updates, register the system and attach a subscription.
+This can be done using the subscription-manager command.
+See [Red Hat documentation](https://access.redhat.com/solutions/253273){: external} for details.

-3. From the command line, enter the directory that the downloaded installation file is located, and perform the following steps to install the applications:
+4. From the command line, enter the directory that the downloaded installation file is located, and perform the following steps to install the applications:

     1. Add the execute permission to the installation file by running the following command: